 Do your research

 When you’re planning the trip of a lifetime, you need to make sure that you see and do everything you want to do.
 Some places you might never visit again, so you should make sure you fit in as much as possible.
+Other places like Malaysia need a second visit because it’s a tropical country, full of beautiful beaches and adventure spots that guarantee you’ll have a great time; so if you want more details, you can visit the iVisa website.

-By doing your research, you could find that you end up finding places you’d never considered going, and others you might want to think twice about after looking into them further.
+By doing your research, you could find that you end up finding places you’d never considered going, to and others you might want to think twice about after looking into them further.
 Read travel blogs, watch travel shows and buy some guidebooks to give you a great overview.

 Going traveling for a year is easier said than done unless you’re made of money that is.
-You’ll need to save for all kinds of things, including your flights, accommodation as well as food, entertainment and the cost of excursions during your trip.
+You’ll need to save for all kinds of things, including your flights, accommodation as well as food, entertainment, and the cost of excursions during your trip.
 Whatever you think you need for your trip, you’re probably going to need more, so some emergency funds will also be useful to you.

 Travel doesn’t have to be expensive – it is what you make of it.
-You could budget to stay in expensive hotels, travel first class and eat in top restaurants each night but if like most people, your budget is a bit tighter – check out some of the ways you can save money when traveling.
+You could budget to stay in expensive hotels, travel first class, and eat in top restaurants each night but if like most people, your budget is a bit tighter – check out some of the ways you can save money when traveling.

 Ease yourself into the traveling lifestyle